ArBITRAL/AErlang/README.md

         {Money,Y} -> do_work
     end.

-####Function start/1 can accept two other operation mode instead of broadcast
+####Function start/1 can accept two other operation modes instead of broadcast
-- pushing: It keeps tracks of process attribute values whenver processes update their environments.
-AErlang preselects the interested groups of receivers.
+- pushing: It keeps tracks of process attribute values whenever processes update their environments.
+AErlang helps preselecting the interested groups of receivers.
-- pulling: It keeps tracks of receiving predicates.
-AErlang preselects the interested groups of senders.
+- pulling: It keeps tracks of receiving predicates whenever processes perform attribute based receive.
+AErlang helps preselecting the interested groups of senders.